Frequently Asked Questions

 How do I pay for my child's lunch?

-The Stoughton Area School District contracts with TAHER to provide breakfast, lunch and morning and lunch milk for students.
-Students may elect to take either a hot lunch, which includes a milk, or cold lunch from home, and may purchase a milk for lunch.
-They also provide morning milk-break milk for students who elect to take it.
+The Stoughton Area School District contracts with TAHER to provide breakfast, lunch and milk for students.
+Students may elect to take either a school lunch, which includes a milk, or cold lunch from home, and may purchase a milk for lunch.
+They also provide morning milk during break for students who elect to take it.
 All prices for lunches and milk are provided here.

-If I need to write a check for fees, field trips or lunch, who do I make the check out to?
+If I need to write a check for fees, or field trips , who do I make the check out to?

 How will I know when school is closed due to the weather or other emergency?